ellenleino/devops_project/README.md

 # Devops project

-Hello world
+Main has Hello world.

-Adding text writing stuff
+Java-scanner has math.